-Different species need varying amounts of accumulate chill hours.
+Different species need varying amounts of accumulated chill hours.
 Within each species, each variety has its own needs, as well.
-This is why learning about plants before you buy them is so important.
 For example, northern varieties of blueberries have chilling requirements of 800 to 1,000 chilling hours, while southern varieties may only need 150 to 200 chilling hours.
-For specific fruit and nut trees, you can use the UC Davis Backyard Orchard page, click on a specific tree, and then click on the tree selection option on the righthand side of the page for the best information.

 Your local chilling hour station

-Universities work in conjunction with the USDA to provide valuable information to farmers and orchardists.
-You can access this information to find out more about the cumulative chilling hours in your area.
-Depending on where you live, and how far you are from the nearest recording station, the information will be more or less accurate.
-Simply click on the county and town closest to you for either historical averages or current season figures for the number of hours below 45°F and the the number of hours between 32°F and 45°F.
+Universities work with the USDA to provide valuable information to farmers and orchardists.
+You can access this information to learn the cumulative chilling hours in your area.
+The accuracy of this information will depend on where you live and how far you are from the nearest recording station.
+Click on the county and town closest to you for historical averages or current season figures for hours below 45°F and those between 32°F and 45°F.

-Almonds are a staple crop in California and part of the reason is that most almond varieties only need 200 to 300 chill hours.
-Northern California receives an average of 800 to 1,500 chill hours, while southern California only gets 100 to 400 chill hours.
+Almonds are a staple crop in California.
+Part of the reason is most almond varieties only need 200 to 300 chill hours.
+Northern California receives an average of 800 to 1,500 chill hours, while southern California only gets 100 to 400 chilling hours.

-Ultimately, your fruit and nut crop will depend on pollination rates, weather, plant age, soil nutrition and structure, and irrigation, along with chilling hours.
+Ultimately, your fruit and nut crop will depend on pollination rates, weather, plant age, soil nutrition and structure, irrigation, and chilling hours.
 You can get the most out of your fruit and nut trees and shrubs by selecting varieties best suited to your microclimate and the average number of chilling hours each year.